|Jul 19th - Sep 5th||Sep 7th - Sep 19th|

 Lunch & Dinner on Day 1; Breakfast & Lunch on Day 2.

-This trip is restricted to those over 14 years.
-Seperate Family trips available suitable for over 7 years..
+Over 14 years.
+Family trips available suitable for those over 7 years.
+(Select Family option after 'Book Tour')

 The North Island Kayak Overnight Orca Sea Kayaking Adventure concentrates on the areas known to be the primary summer range of Northern Resident Orca (killer whale) population.